vintnarni/prime/README.md

 # prime.sh

+> [!WARNING]
+> I no longer have an computer that has NVIDIA graphics card, so i decided to archive the repository for historical reasons, thus no support will be provided.

 A really simple script i made in ~30 seconds, (un)licensed under [Unlicense](https://unlicense.org/), to run any application using NVIDIA discrete GPU.

 It requires even less typing time and dead simple to remember, no questions asked.